-The Fund may depart from its investment objectives or strategies by temporarily investing all or a portion of its assets in cash or fixed income securities issued or guaranteed by a Canadian or U.S. government, government agency or company.
-The portfolio management team may take this action to try to protect the Fund during a market downturn, or for other reasons.
+The Fund, the underlying fund or any third-tier fund may depart from its investment objectives or strategies by temporarily investing all or a portion of their assets in cash or fixed income securities issued or guaranteed by a Canadian or U.S. government, government agency or company.
+The portfolio management team may take this action to seek protection during a market downturn, or for other reasons.